FudaWiki/fudawiki-files/hanafuda/video-games/steam/yakuza-series.md

 Oicho-Kabu can be played either with kabufuda or hanafuda, depending on the game settings.

 # Terminology
+An overview and comparison of the hanafuda terminology used in the game.
 ## Koi-Koi

 | In-game Japanese       | In-game English       | Fuda Wiki term     |